taozen/birth_trial/README.md

 ## Problem description

 There's an evil country where every couple prefer boys to girls.
-They keeps producing babies until they get a boy.
+They keep producing babies until they get a boy.
 What's the gender ratio of this country?

 ## Code